How to Remove a Stipple Ceiling

 Step 2 - Sand the Stipple

 Wearing a protective air mask, use a palm sander on the stipple texture.
 Continue sanding until you reach the surface of the drywall.
 Be careful not to dig the sander into the drywall and damage it.
 Just skim the surface of the drywall, while at the same time removing the stipple material.
+Don't forget to wear eye safety goggles and a face mask while sanding to keep particles out of your body.

 Step 3 - Vacuum Clean